oharetom1-sketch/AI4EO-HoChiMinh-LandUse-ML/README.md

 # Environmental Cost of the Project

 Machine-learning and remote sensing workflows require computational processing that consumes electricity and therefore contributes indirectly to carbon emissions.
 Although this project used relatively lightweight machine-learning methods, computational efficiency still became an important consideration due to the large size of Sentinel-2 imagery.
+The increasing computational demand of machine-learning workflows has become an important consideration within Earth observation research (Chuvieco, 2020).

 The original Sentinel-2 raster datasets used in this workflow had image dimensions of approximately 10,980 × 10,980 pixels.
 Processing imagery of this scale within Google Colab resulted in several memory limitations during early stages of analysis, particularly during RGB visualisation and clustering operations.